ossf/wg-supply-chain-integrity/README.md

 * Give OSS maintainers better ability to ensure that project governance policies (like independent signoff) are followed.
 * Give OSS consumers tools to detect changes in activity from unknown contributors.
 * Allow consumers of open source to examine the full provenance of their open source supply-chains.
+* Allow trust between humans and do not require trusted intermediaries.

 For a full list of the threat models we are trying to address, see the [Threat Models](threat_models.md) document.